 Are you a Portuguese intermediate student (B1)?
 Check our tips.

-If your level of Portuguese is already B1, this means that you can already communicate with people if they speak Portuguese with you in a slowly and carefully way.
+If your Portuguese level is already B1, this means that you can already communicate with people if they speak Portuguese with you in a slowly and carefully way.

 Intermediate students of Portuguese in Lisbon (levels B1 and B2) face new challenges on this level.